-TMJ syndrome, also known as TMD (Temporomadibular disorder) happen whenever there is an issue with the jaw, including its joints and the muscles which work to control chewing and speaking.
-TMJ in particular refers to the temporomadibular joint itself, which is an important joint that connects the lower jaw to the skull.
+TMJ syndrome, also known as TMD (Temporomandibular disorder) happens whenever there is an issue with the jaw, including its joints and the muscles which work to control chewing and speaking.
+TMJ in particular refers to the temporomandibular joint itself, which is an important joint that connects the lower jaw to the skull.
 These joints work whenever you speak, yawn, chew, or do relatively anything that involves moving your mouth.

 Some of the top symptoms of a TMJ disorder include:

 - Pain in the jaw, including pain when chewing.

 - Stiffness in the jaw muscles.